TRUST Q & A

 Why would I want to participate in the TRUST Program?

-For those students entering medical school with a desire to practice medicine in a rural or underserved setting, TRUST offers an excellent opportunity to nurture that desire.
-TRUST offers opportunities not available to all UW medical students.
-TRUST Scholars participate in a longitudinal, comprehensive program that includes being assigned to a College Mentor with underserved experience who will be present throughout the TRUST Scholars’ medical school journey.
-In addition to College mentors, the TRUST staff will help and advise Scholars as they progress through medical school and on to residency.
-If funding is available we support TRUST Scholars attendance at regional and national meetings related to underserved healthcare issues or residency planning.
-In cases where opportunities are limited, TRUST Scholars often receive preferential treatment.
+For students entering medical school with a desire to practice medicine in a rural or underserved setting, TRUST allows Scholars to nurture their interest in rural/underserved care.
+Our program offers additional opportunities not available to all UW medical students.
+TRUST Scholars participate in a longitudinal, comprehensive program that includes being assigned to a College Mentor with underserved experience who will be present throughout the Scholar’s medical school journey.
+In addition to mentoring, Scholars will receive guidance from TRUST staff as they progress through medical school and on to residency.
+When funding is available, we support TRUST Scholar attendance to regional and national meetings related to rural or underserved healthcare or residency planning.
+In cases of limited placement opportunities, TRUST students are highly likely to receive placement in their continuity communities in RUOP and WRITE.

 Will participating in TRUST require significantly more time in medical school?

-TRUST does require a little extra time but the activities provide opportunities and experiences that will help guide you on your path to practicing in a rural or underserved community.
+TRUST requires some extra time but the activities provide opportunities and experiences that will help guide you on your path to practicing in a rural or underserved community.
 There is an observation experience before starting medical school as well as observation experiences during the first year.
-These experiences and monthly corespondence with your TRUST Preceptor in fulfills part of the requirements of the Underserved Pathway (UP) .
+These experiences and monthly correspondence with your TRUST Preceptor fulfills in part some of the requirements of the Underserved Pathway (UP) .
 Evening seminars and journal clubs, will require some additional time.
 Most WWAMI students choose to participate in the Rural/Underserved Opportunities Program (R/UOP) experience.
-Completing WWAMI Rural Integrated Training Experience (WRITE) satisfies part of the third year, required curriculum.
-Attending a national or regional meeting would require some additional, but well spent time.
+Completing WWAMI Rural Integrated Training Experience (WRITE) satisfies part of the third year required curriculum.
+Attending a national or regional meeting would require some additional time.

 Do I have to choose a primary care specialty to participate in TRUST?

 No. TRUST Scholars will generally choose a primary care specialty (Family Medicine, Internal Medicine or Pediatrics).
-However, other specialties lend themselves to underserved practices, such as: General Surgery, OB/Gyn, Psychiatry, etc. In general, participating in TRUST will be advantageous preparation for students entering most specialties.
+However, other specialties with physician workforce shortages lend themselves to rural or underserved practices, such as: General Surgery, OB/Gyn, Psychiatry, etc. In general, participating in TRUST will be advantageous preparation for students entering most specialties.

 Do I get to choose where I will spend my time?